stroiman/respect/README.md

      in F#/FSpec, but we don't have runtime type checking in Reason/Bucklescript.
  * Finalize assertion framework.
  * Nicer test output when running.
- * Nicer test output when assertions fail{...context, setups: e.
+ * Nicer test output when assertions fail.
+ * Internally, figure out how to report progresss.

 Although, I had learned from many mistakes when building FSpec, there are some problems that demand different solutions in Reason/Bucklescript.
 Async support